-- Designate a location for a portable toilet close to the road for ease of maintenance. - as most residents drive to this park. - the road and a crosswalk on Gordon Street North. - Define natural vegetation vs park play space to reduce maintenance efforts and buffer the road. - fencing or dense planting. - Improve pedestrian access on site by adding a 1m wide limestone screening pathway to accommodate 2-way foot traffic. - the site. - beach-goers a shaded break from the sun.
+- Designate a location for a portable toilet close to the road for ease of maintenance. - Create a vehicular parking area for 3-4 cars with a park identification sign, as most residents drive to this park. - Improve connection to the beach and nearby trails with a walking path off the road and a crosswalk on Gordon Street North. - Define natural vegetation vs park play space to reduce maintenance efforts and buffer the road. - Discourage access into the vegetated brush area (located to the east) with fencing or dense planting. - Improve pedestrian access on site by adding a 1m wide limestone screening pathway to accommodate 2-way foot traffic. - Maintain the existing cedar border hedge as a low hedge for visibility into the site. - Create a series of picnic spots with several native deciduous trees to give beach-goers a shaded break from the sun.